rishipandey125/Simple-RayTracer/README.md

 ![b5](/imgs/b5.png)

 Cool stuff!
-Excited to add more to this project (animations, reflections, shaders etc.) and learn more about building a career in film and animation.
+Excited to learn more about building a career in film and animation.